mpitutorial/mpitutorial/index.md

 title: A Comprehensive MPI Tutorial Resource
 ---

-Welcome to MPI Tutorial.com, a website dedicated to providing useful tutorials about the Message Passing Interface (MPI).
+Welcome to mpitutorial.com, a website dedicated to providing useful tutorials about the Message Passing Interface (MPI).

----

 ## Beginner Tutorial
 Wanting to get started learning MPI?
 Head over to the [beginner MPI tutorial](beginner-mpi-tutorial).